 🌳 LEARNING OUTSIDE THE CLASSROOM

-We will have a look at different types of leaves that grow within the school environment.
+We will have a look at different types of plants that grow within the school environment.

 We will observe the trees that grow outside our classroom and will draw them and take wax rubbings of their trunks.